arcus/education_modules/bash_scripts/bash_scripts.md

 </div>

-**The example scripts in this module will not start with `#! /usr/bin/bash` for two reasons:**
+**The example scripts in this module will NOT start with `#! /usr/bin/bash`**

-1. Since we will be running all scripts from inside of a Bash shell, your computer will assume that the code is Bash without being told.
-2. The path `usr/bin/bash` may not be exactly where the Bash language lives on your computer.
-If you start combining scripts of different languages or running Bash scripts from outside of the Bash shell, you will need to find out where Bash is stored on your computer and use that path in the first line of any scripts.
-That, however, is outside the scope of this module.
+---

+There are several reasons, but the two most important are

+1. Executing scripts frequently requires you to change the permissions on the script's file and possibly updating it to the location of the Bash language on your computer, both of which are beyond the scope of this module.
+2. We don't need to!
+Because we are working inside a Bash shell and only using the Bash language, we can run all of our scripts using the command `bash`.

 ### Quiz: Scripts